IQTLabs/edgetech-core/README.md

     Core Services:
     </h2>
     <p align="left">
-    - MQTT Broker (this module is dependent on the [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) docker contianer running and uses [mqtt-paho](https://www.eclipse.org/paho/index.php?page=clients/python/index.php) to interact with this broker)
+    - MQTT Broker (this module is dependent on the <a href="https://hub.docker.com/_/eclipse-mosquitto">eclipse-mosquitto</a> docker contianer running and uses <a href="https://www.eclipse.org/paho/index.php?page=clients/python/index.php">mqtt-paho</a> to interact with this broker)
     <br/>
     - Heartbeat Monitor (keep the TCP/IP connection with the MQTT broker alive)
     <br/>